-- Perform annual trainings through ESRT Sustainability University for property management teams to be aware of policy and best practices as outlined in this policy. - Perform annual trainings for Tenants at Tenant Town Halls to promote education and awareness in recycling efforts and to help increase recycling rates at each asset. - Engage third-party vendors and waste haulers to ensure waste reports are provided on a regular basis. - Key Performance Metrics: The following key performance metrics should be tracked and reported on a quarterly or annual basis to ensure compliance with the Sustainable Waste Management Policy.
+- Waste Audits: Perform waste audits annually at each asset.
+Collect and review report from waste audit vendor. - Engagement - Perform annual trainings through ESRT Sustainability University for property management teams to be aware of policy and best practices as outlined in this policy. - Perform annual trainings for Tenants at Tenant Town Halls to promote education and awareness in recycling efforts and to help increase recycling rates at each asset. - o Engage third-party vendors and waste haulers to ensure waste reports are provided on a regular basis. - Key Performance Metrics: The following key performance metrics should be tracked and reported on a quarterly or annual basis to ensure compliance with the Sustainable Waste Management Policy.
 Metrics to be provided by Great Forest and/or waste hauler.
 Refer to Appendix O for a Sample Waste & Recycling Tracking Spreadsheet - Weight of landfill waste at each asset - Weight of diverted waste per asset.
 Diverted waste must be reported by waste type wherever feasible and align with the waste collection method at the building.